TheJanusStream/symbios-avatar/README.md

-- **A body is a record, not a mesh.** Nine plan axes for a biped (eight for a quadruped) plus four composites — femininity, mass, body fat, age — with eyes, face, skin, hair and outfit in blocks of their own, under two kilobytes of JSON all told.
+- **A body is a record, not a mesh.** Nine plan axes for a biped (eight for a quadruped) plus four composites — femininity, mass, body fat, age — with eyes, face, skin, hair and outfit in blocks of their own, about two kilobytes of JSON all told.
 Geometry is derived on demand, so the avatar belongs to the identity rather than to whichever app rendered it.
 - **Every point of the space is a body.** Procedural character systems classically fail when sliders reach shapes that cannot be built.
-The constraints live in the body plans, and a sweep over 3,000 random bodies plus every axis extreme holds them honest.
+The constraints live in the body plans, and a sweep over 3,000 random bodies — 1,500 per plan — plus every axis extreme holds them honest.
 - **Humanoids and creatures on one engine.** Only the graph differs; a pelvis carrying two legs and a quadruped girdle carrying four are the same code path.
 - **Deterministic.** The same record always yields the same vertex layout, so